 Rotoehu Ecological Trust (RET) first became a concept in 2011, before officially becoming a registered charitable trust (CC49846) in 2013.
-We operate primarily in Pongakawa Ecological Area (650 ha), which forms part of the wider Rotoehu Forest Conservation Area(some 3,500 ha).
-In 2015 we added the Otari Block to our management area, bringing the total managed area up to 750 ha.
-The Trust manages the land in partnership with the Department of Conservation, and in particular looks after a Category One site (one of five in New Zealand) of North Island Kōkako with a population of around 150 birds that is present in the forest.
+We operate in the Rotoehu Forest and Rotoehu Forest West blocks.
+The Trust manages the land in partnership with the Department of Conservation, and in particular looks after the Premier Category One site (one of five Category one sites in New Zealand) of North Island Kōkako with a population of around 286 birds that are present in the forest.
 The kōkako are our keystone species and RET works on the theory that if we protect this endangered species then the whole ecosystem will benefit, particularly from pest control.

 In addition to working with the local Department of Conservation office in Rotorua, RET has also formed valuable relationships with other local and national conservation groups and entities including Kōkako Specialist Group, Kaharoa Kōkako Trust, Otanewanuku Kiwi Trust, Manawahe Kōkako Trust, Kōkako Organic Coffee, Old Forest School, Little Miss Rose Photography, Kaingaroa Timberlands, Ngati Makino, Te Puke Forest and Bird and Western Bay of Plenty District Council.